mlapshin/vagrant-foodtaster-server/README.md

 # Vagrant Foodtaster Server

-Foodtaster is a tool for testing Chef cookbooks using RSpec and Vagrant.
-This plugin allows Foodtaster to interact with Vagrant via simple DRb protocol.
+(Foodtaster)[http://github.com/mlapshin/foodtaster] is a tool for testing Chef cookbooks using RSpec and Vagrant.
+This Vagrant plugin allows Foodtaster to interact with Vagrant via simple DRb protocol.

-Foodtaster is in early development stage, so don't expect too much from code and functionality.

 ## Installation